GitBolt/soltrek/README.md

 # SOL Trek

 SOL Trek is a Solana learning playground that allows new developers to learn, develop and play with Solana without needing to write code.

 ## How does it work?
 It provides a user-friendly, no-code environment where users can create nodes for various actions, such as string input, token transfers, fetching token details, generating keypairs, and more.
 The nodes can be connected to each other to combine and perform various different actions.

 ## Feature lineup
+- Finishing Solana.fm explorer integration
 - Accounts & PDAs
 - Adding nodes for certain program interactions (Candymachine for example)
 - Adding tutorials and built-in modules for different concepts that can be loaded.